 (01) Jump, if the last result was negative

-(10) Jump, if the last result was all zeroes
+(10) Jump, if the last result was zero

-So we’ll need another 2-Bits to cover these options:
+So we’ll need two additional bits to cover these options:

 Instruction length: 19-Bit

-Then we’ll obviously need to tell our CPU where to jump.
-I’ll now simply define, that our program-storage will have 256 entries.
-That means, that we’ll need to use another 8-Bits to be able to address the entire instruction-memory space.
+Then, we’ll obviously need to tell our CPU where to jump to.
+I’ll simply define, that our program-storage will have 256 entries.
+Therefore we’ll need to use another 8-Bits to be able to address the entire instruction-memory space.

 Instruction length: 27-Bit

 Okay, so now we should have everything covered, right?
 Well almost.
 There is one last thing: It’s nice and dandy to save all these values in our register-file, but that’s not enough.
 We’ll need to have some kind of storage to hold the values, when they are not immediately needed.
 We’ll need RAM!